vveizhang/Bitcoin_Social_Media_Sentiment_Analysis/readme.md

   - [9.
 References](#9-references)
   - [Contact](#contact)

-Empolyed python, Bert, AWS EC2, lambda, crontab and Event bridge, I build a prediction system that will automatically download reddit comments about bitcoin, sentimental analysis of the comments, then use these sentiment data to predict bitcoin price, and update the result daily to a dashboard here: [dashboard](http://18.224.251.221:8080/)
+Empolyed python, Bert, AWS EC2, docker, lambda, crontab and Event bridge, I build a prediction system that will automatically download reddit comments about bitcoin, sentimental analysis of the comments, then use these sentiment data to predict bitcoin price, and update the result daily to a dashboard here: [dashboard](http://18.224.251.221:8080/)

 ## 1. Introduction